jo-tud/GodchildContract/README.md

  - There should be an option for the godparent to get back the money 5 or 10 years after the payout date.
 - Should there be an option for emergency payout even before the set payout date?
 - The legacy message left by the godparent could be encrypted using the public key of the child account (see https://bitcointalk.org/index.php?topic=627927.0 ).
 So they are not visible for anyone else looking at the contract on the blockchain.
 Of course - if the beneficiary wanted to she/he could look at the message anytime.
 Any ideas for making this trustless?
+- There is no interest rate - we can only hope in 18 years ethereum is worth more than now...